2005 NBA Finals

 The 2005 NBA Finals was the championship series of the National Basketball Association's (NBA) 2004–05 season, and the culmination of the season's playoffs.
 The Western Conference champion San Antonio Spurs played the Eastern Conference champion Detroit Pistons for the title, with the Spurs holding home court advantage and the Pistons as defending champions.
 The series was played under a best-of-seven format (unlike the previous three rounds, the team with home court advantage hosted games one, two, six, and seven if all were necessary).
 It also marked the Pistons' first NBA Finals loss since 1988.

 The Spurs won the series four games to three in the first NBA Finals to go to a Game 7 since 1994.
-The games were broadcast on ABC, with Al Michaels and Hubie Brown commentating.
-National radio coverage was provided by ESPN Radio through announcers Jim Durham and Dr. Jack Ramsay.
+The games were broadcast on ABC, with Al Michaels, and Hubie Brown commentating.
+National radio coverage was provided by ESPN Radio through announcers Jim Durham, and Dr. Jack Ramsay.

 Background

 This series was not only the first matchup of the previous two NBA champions since the 1987 Finals (Lakers d.
-Celtics, 4–2), it was a match up of the two premier defensive teams of that era: from the 2002–03 season to the 2004–05 season, the Spurs and Pistons routinely finished in the top three in Points Allowed: in 2003, Detroit was #1 and San Antonio #3; in 2004, the teams finished in a tie for the #1 spot; in 2005, the Spurs were #1 and the Pistons were #2.
-The Spurs were considered more capable of playing at a faster pace, as evidenced by their convincing win against the high-scoring Phoenix Suns during the Western Conference finals.
+Celtics, 4–2), it was a match up of the two premier defensive teams of that era: from the 2002–03 season to the 2004–05 season, the Spurs and Pistons routinely finished in the top three in Points Allowed: in 2003, Detroit was #1, and San Antonio #3; in 2004, the teams finished in a tie for the #1 spot; in 2005, the Spurs were #1 and the Pistons were #2.
+The Spurs were considered capable of playing at a faster pace, as evidenced by their convincing win against the high-scoring Phoenix Suns during the Western Conference finals.
 However, both teams performed exceptionally well when scoring over 100 points (Detroit was 22–3, San Antonio was 28–2).

 Going into the 2005 Finals, the Spurs had won two championships (1999 and 2003), while Detroit had three (1989, 1990, and 2004).
 The 2004 Championship was considered a major upset by some sportswriters because of the Lakers' big name talent.
 Others saw the result as fully legitimate, pointing out that Detroit's defense outplayed the Lakers' offense.
 Further, the balanced Detroit offense proved especially difficult to deal with when Karl Malone's injured knee left the Lakers without a reliable presence to slow down the Pistons' Rasheed Wallace.
 Many thought that a contributing factor to the Lakers' loss was the well-publicized tension between superstars Shaquille O'Neal and Kobe Bryant.

 Both the Spurs and the Pistons were ranked number two in their respective conferences, with the Phoenix Suns ranked number one in the West and the Miami Heat ranked number one in the East.